 What is IT Recruiting Challenge?

-Unfortunately, like every model, tech recruiting has difficulties that can harm the hiring process at some stages.
+Unfortunately, like every model, IT recruitment has difficulties that can harm the hiring process at some stages.
 To avoid them, let us see what negative side you can expect from IT recruitment:

 - Talent Shortage